benjischwartz/flockr/extra.md

 ## Extra Features
-*  Implementing data persistence - storing data in JSON format.
+*  Implementing data persistence (data_persistence.py) - writing data to the data.py file.
+Data is now accessible even after the server is restarted.